Written by Scooplet

 Matt rolled onto his side and looked at the picture frame on his bedside table.
 The photo was now obscured in the dark, but he could envision it in his head.
 His mind drifted to thoughts of Sarah.

 Only seven more weeks.
 In the two weeks since they had become engaged, Sarah had been working furiously with her mother to make as many arrangements as possible before leaving for Texas.
-Besides the apartment hunting, Matt had made an effort to help by ensuring that their pastor was available to perform the ceremony, which was set to take place the first Saturday of January in the little church that he and Sarah attended each week.
+Besides the apartment hunting, Matt had made an effort to help with wedding plans by ensuring that their pastor was available to perform the ceremony, which was set to take place the first Saturday of January in the little church that he and Sarah attended each week.
 It would not be a very large wedding, as most of the extended family or family friends were on Matt's side.
-Sarah's two brothers had families of their own, but except for one elderly great uncle on her father's side and a disabled great aunt on her mother's, she had no aunts or uncles and all of her grandparents were no longer living.
+Sarah's two brothers had families of their own, but she had no aunts or uncles and all of her grandparents were no longer living.
 They had a few local friends on the guest list, a number of them being Agency employees.

 Although they both wanted to have a short engagement, the initial planning had been so intense that he was glad that he could take Sarah away for a break from the busyness that had overtaken her life.
 Amanda was going to finalize the arrangements with the caterer and the florist tomorrow, and the dress had been ordered.
 Matt remembered the conversation at dinner just that evening.
 Sarah had been going over her list at the table when her mother placed her hand on top of Sarah's.

 "It's time to let it go, Sweetheart.
 Start thinking about your trip to Texas.
 You've done everything on your list—or I've got it covered.
 Thankfully Matt already had found that wonderful florist.
 And we really had good luck with the caterer and the club.
 Cheryl was a big help finding a place to hold the reception.
 I will make the phone calls to finalize everything tomorrow."